JohnWeisz/TypedJSON/readme.md

 *v0.1.4 experimental release*

-Typed JSON parsing and serializing that preserves type information.
+Typed JSON parsing and serializing for TypeScript that preserves type information.
 Parse JSON into actual class instances.
 Recommended (but not required) to be used with [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators), a prototype for an ES7 Reflection API for Decorator Metadata.

 ## Install & Use